-Article 23: Any citizen or organization shall keep confidential state secrets that they know related to anti-espionage efforts.
+Article 23: Any citizen or organization shall keep confidential state secrets that they know related to counter-espionage efforts.

 Article 24: No individual or organization may unlawfully hold any documents, materials or other items that are as State secrets.

-Article 25: Individuals and organizations must not illegally hold or use special-purpose spy equipment needed for espionage activities.
-Special-purpose spy equipment will by verified by the State Council department responsible for national security in accordance with relevant national provisions.
+Article 25: Individuals and organizations must not illegally possess or use special-purpose espionage equipment needed for espionage activities.
+Special-purpose espionage equipment will by designated by the State Council department responsible for national security in accordance with relevant national provisions.

 Article 26: Any person or organization has the right to report or make an accusation to the State security organ at a higher level about a state security organ or its personnel, exceeding or abusing their authority or their other unlawful conduct. state security organs or relevant departments accepting reports or accusations shall promptly clarify the facts, take responsibility for handling and promptly inform the person reporting or making an accusation of the disposition.

 No individual or organization may suppress or take revenge against persons or organizations for assisting state security organs' efforts or reporting or making accusations in accordance with law.